 After a mile or so of hiking, we crested a hill in the middle of an open meadow.
 As soon as we looked over, my headlamp caught the distinct glow of a pair of eyes staring at us from the edge of the trees.
 This was a predator’s face, and the eyes were high enough off the ground to eliminate the small stuff like coyotes.

-Thinking it was a bear, we started to yell, wave our lights, and throw our hands in the air like we had done in the past.
+Thinking it was a bear, we started to yell, wave our lights, and throw our hands in the air as we had done in the past.
 Unlike the past, however, these eyes didn’t turn and run.
 They started moving toward us.

 In full-blown panic mode, we fumbled around my pack for mace while keeping our eyes on its eyes and continuing to yell.
-Eventually it stopped approaching and starting circling around onto the trail ahead of us, still watching.
+Eventually, it stopped approaching and starting circling around onto the trail ahead of us, still watching.
 After another minute, it disappeared.
 Unsure how to proceed, we decided the best thing to do was just pitch our tent and hope for the best.
 Obviously we lived, so I guess it worked.

 Looking back, our best guess is mountain lion, only because we’ve never had a bear act like that before.
 Once we calmed down, the only downside we were facing was the fact that we were only a mile in instead of three.
 That would come back to bite us the next day.